 Get an anonymous Twitter account – anonymous so you’re less easy for birth family members to find.
 Follow adopters – I’m @hlmeadows and I’m usually about several times a day.
 Some other accounts to get you started are @sallydwrites, @mralcoates, @gayadoptiondad, @mumdrah, @frogotter, @mizzanels, @meandminimees, @suddenlymummy.
 There are loads of adopters and it’s a really friendly community.
 Several of these people experience child-on-parent violence (CPV) so that features in our conversations quite frequently.
 You might also find this glossary of adoption-related abbreviations helpful.

 There are a lot of adoption Facebook groups, many of them secret and reliant on meeting members offline.
-(I find all the drama and cliques there a bit exhausting and generally stick to Twitter instead.)
-This Facebook group for prospective adopters is good, though.
+You could join mine, if you like!

 3. Follow adoption blogs

-A great place to start is Full-Time Tired’s Weekly Round-Up, where adoption bloggers promote thier posts and readers can votge for their favourites.
+A great place to start is Full-Time Tired’s Weekly Round-Up, where adoption bloggers promote their posts and readers can vote for their favourites.
 They’ll give you a pretty balanced picture of adoptive families’ everyday life.
 Adopters welcome questions on their blogs, so don’t be shy about commenting.

 4. Lurk on the Adoption UK forums – there’s one specifically for prospective adopters, too